How to navigate Fiumicino airport, Rome, in 2026

 Take our advice - walk past.
 You will need all the time you've got to get through the security systems and there's plenty more shopping opportunities available on the other side.

-Travellers who are citizens of the European Union (EU) will have the least hassle, particularly if you have a bio-passport (if you have, you'll see a small gold icon on the front).
-Even so it can take anything up to 90 minutes depending on how busy the airport is.
+Travelers who are citizens of the European Union (EU) will have the least hassle, particularly if you have a bio-passport (if you have, you'll see a small gold icon on the front): 10–45 minutes, depending on how busy the airport is.

-Travellers from outside the EU will need to allow as much time as possible after check-in and bag drop-off.
-On a good day it will take as long as two hours to get through security and if you're unfortunate enough to be leaving on an American or Israeli flight from Terminal 5 it will take even longer.
+Travelers from outside the EU will need to allow as much time as possible after check-in and bag drop-off.
+On a good day it will take as long as 90 minutes to get through security, and if you're unfortunate enough to be leaving on an American or Israeli flight from Terminal 3 it will take even longer.
 Allow at least three hours.

 'Fast Track': It's possible to pay for 'Fast Track' through security, and if you've booked the Leonardo Express online before you travel you can get a reduced rate by taking your ticket voucher to the information point in the main body of the airport.